ibm-cloud-docs/ContinuousDelivery/cd_about.md

   Available in US South, Germany, and United Kingdom

   </td><td>
-  With this toolchain, you can develop, and deploy an application securely into a Kubernetes cluster managed by the {{site.data.keyword.Bluemix_notm}} Container Service.
+  With this toolchain, you can develop, and deploy an application securely into a Kubernetes cluster managed by the {{site.data.keyword.containerlong_notm}}.
 By default, the toolchain uses a sample Node.js "Hello World" app, but you can link to your own GitHub repository instead.
 This toolchain is preconfigured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing. <br><br>
   Try the tutorial: <a href="https://www.ibm.com/cloud/garage/tutorials/use-develop-kubernetes-app-toolchain" target="_blank">Use the "Develop a Kubernetes app" toolchain <img src="../../icons/launch-glyph.svg" alt="External link icon"></a>
   <br><br>
   </td><td><ul><li>{{site.data.keyword.deliverypipeline}}
   </li><li>Eclipse Orion {{site.data.keyword.webide}}
   </li><li>GitHub and Issues
-  </li><li>{{site.data.keyword.Bluemix_notm}} Container (Kubernetes cluster)
+  </li><li>{{site.data.keyword.containerlong_notm}} (Kubernetes cluster)
   </li></ul>
   </td></tr>